DraftShift/Docs/docs/electronics/distro_boards.md

 {%- endif -%}
 {%- endmacro -%}

-Distribution boards extend the amount of connections available that can be used to attach tool heads.
-They will be either extend your CAN network or will behave as a USB hub.
-Some boards also have an additional MCU that gan give you access to additional runout switches, thermistors, RGB, etc.
+Distribution boards expand the number of connections available for attaching toolheads.
+They can either extend your CAN network or function as a USB hub.
+Some distribution boards also include an additional MCU, providing access to extra inputs and outputs such as filament runout switches, thermistors, RGB lighting, and other peripherals.

 ??? tip "CANBUS"
-    For canbus communication, it is highly recommended to use [Esoterical's CANBUS Guide](https://canbus.esoterical.online/){target="_blank"} to guide you through flashing the boards.
+    For canbus communication, it is highly recommended to follow [Esoterical's CANBUS Guide](https://canbus.esoterical.online/){target="_blank"}, which provides clear, step-by-step instructions for flashing and configuring the host computer, MCU and toolhead boards.

 ??? tip "USB"
-    For USB communication it is recommended to use the manufacturer's documentation to guide you through flashing the boards.
+    For USB communication it is recommended to use the manufacturer's documentation to guide you through flashing and configuring the distribution board.

 <div class="grid cards" style="text-align: center;" markdown>
 {% for manufacturer, boards in distribution_boards.manufacturers.items() %}